ebi-gdp/docs/docs/explain/exitcodes.md

 | 19        | GenomesNotFound        | Target genomes could not be found                                                    |
 | 20        | SamplesheetFormatError | There was a problem with the structure of the input metadata                         |

-The most common type of error is a match rate error.
-Making sure your target genomes are [imputed and in the correct genome build](https://pgsc-calc.readthedocs.io/en/latest/explanation/match.html) normally fixes this problem.

 ## What next?